 3. Beleive your doctor, I know its hard but you have to have faith in them or if not one, get a second opinion, dont tell the second one at all that you have seen another doctor, so then their decision is not biased.

-4. In australia we have bowen therapy, not sure if you have it over there, can be very effective.
+4. In spam unapproved we have bowen therapy, not sure if you have it over there, can be very effective.

 5. Yoga or pilates